NAW125/Detecting_Money_Laundering_Patterns-/README.md

 !['transactions_involving_tax_havens'](images/transactions_involving_tax_havens.png)

-The data shows that the hightest proportion of transactions across the course of the year, 2023 does not involve tax haven countries. $14B was laundered in 2023 involving ten countries that did not involve a tax havens.
+The data shows that the highest proportion of transactions across the course of the year, 2023 does not involve tax haven countries. $14B was laundered in 2023 involving ten countries that did not involve tax havens.
 This finding does not support the hypothesis.

 **10.1 Additional Findings**